An Online Store, which e-commerce platform will help your small business fire up? Read on and find out.

 In the beginning, the options online entrepreneurs had for online stores were few.
 If you wanted to open your own site that took credit card payment it cost a lot to get it up and running.
 What was worse was that if you needed to make changes to your storefront, add new credit cards, add new products, or rebrand your site’s copy, you were handcuffed by the process.
 The only way you could affect the changes you wanted was to spend more time, money, and waste all the hours you previously put into it.

 Shopify introduced a simple and customizable e-commerce platform anyone can use to build your e-commerce website now also known as an Online Store.
 The so-called now “Online Store” has become so popular that Shopify’s online stores alone are over 400,000 and growing.

 Sounds Great But What Are My Other Options?

 Interested in opening an online store but want more options to choose from?
 Shopify is not the only website builder or e-commerce solution available.
 Along with Shopify, online businesses can also run using Magento.
 Our e-commerce experts conducted a side-by-side comparison.
 Here you can read all the details to learn more about each platform and pick the best e-commerce solution for your online business.

 Shopify: What Is It and How does it Support My Online Store?

 Shopify is an easy-to-use enterprise e-commerce platform, which allows customers to create their own online stores.
 The process of creating the e-commerce website is rather simple.

 The company offers templates with a large number of already made themes that you can select for your store.
 The theme store offers hundreds of ready-made options that you can choose from.
 The selection of themes is very good.
-There are static to dynamic themes that you can use, and that are easily customizable by he user with a few clicks.
+There are static to dynamic themes that you can use, and that is easily customizable by the user with a few clicks.

 Shopify has already integrated the critical tools that you need to manage the Online Store day-to-day operations: